giorgiop/nips15workshop/CFP.md

 and poster session.
 Also, there will be a **special issue on the [Journal of Privacy and Confidentiality](http://repository.cmu.edu/jpc/)**, depending on quality and number of submissions, and subject to the organizers' judgement.

-*More detailed instruction for submitting demo will be posted here soon.*

 ### Important dates

 - Submission **deadline for papers and demos**: October 20 2015
-- Notification of acceptance: October 28 2015
+- Notification of acceptance: November 3 2015
 - Notification of acceptance on the Journal of Privacy and Confidentiality: TBA
 - Workshop day: December 12 2015